Visyond/website-hugo/site/content/solutions/ceo.md

   - text: Full **transparency and control** over your data
 titleBottom: Find out how to improve your decision-making process today
 bgBottom: /img/back2.png
+cookiesYesBtn: 'Yes'
+cookiesNoBtn: 'No, I''d like to know more!'
+cookiesNoBtnURL: /privacy/
 ---